Shayne3000/NoteHero/README.md

 ### Components/Techniques/Methodologies demonstrated

-It demonstrates the use of modern Android app development techniques/frameworks such as the MVVM + LiveData from Android architecture components.
+It demonstrates the use of modern Android app development techniques/frameworks such as the MVVM + LiveData from Android architecture components within a Single-Activity model.
 It highlights standard android programming frameworks and how they should be used such as the new Architecture components and the Material components.
 It also talks about creating user-interfaces that does not hamper performance.
 It also uses proguard for code shrinking and obfuscation.